Focus Electives are hands-on, project based courses that develop technical, conceptual and creative skill-sets.

 An animation-based projects course that advances student understanding of motion design in today's culture.
 Through active production and critical analysis, students will create new media projects and critically examine the history, social implications, and impacts of these forms of mass media.
 Prereq., ATLS 3010.

-ATLS 3500, Client Projects in Creative Technology and Design
+ATLS 3500, Client Projects in Creative Technology & Design

 Allows undergraduate students to work on collaborative projects with faculty and with external organizations under faculty supervision.
 The course will focus on teamwork, conceptual planning, technical design and development, and working within real-world client environments.
 Critical skills include project research, planning, design, development, trouble-shooting, and presentation.
-Prereqs., ATLS 2000, ATLS 3010, or instructor consent.
-Recommended prereq., ATLS 3020.
+Prereqs., ATLS 2000 or instructor consent.
 May be repeated up to 6 total hours.

-ATLS 3519, Special Topics in Creative Technology and Design*
+ATLS 3519, Special Topics in Technology, Arts & Media*

 - Intro to 3D Model & Animation